lzueclipse/learning/ceph/README.md

-# learning
+# learning Ceph
-Daily study update, lzueclipse

 ##Day one
-How to [install Ceph with ceph-depply](./day0001.md) page for details.
+How to [install Ceph with ceph-depply](./day0001/) page for details.

 ##Day two